Kuniaki Kobayashi: All Japan Pro Wrestling (1984–1987)

-Japan Pro Wrestling had a working agreement with All Japan Pro Wrestling.
+Japan Pro Wrestling had a working agreement with All Japan Pro Wrestling (AJPW).
 While there, Kobayashi feuded with Tiger Mask II, and he held the NWA International Junior Heavyweight Championship by defeating Dynamite Kid on June 13, 1985 and the World Junior Heavyweight Championship after defeating Hiro Saito on November 23, 1986, and also feuded with All Japan's loyalists, such as Norio Honaga, Jumbo Tsuruta, Takashi Ishikawa and Mighty Inoue.
-After two years, Ishin Gundan left All Japan in March 1987 to return to New Japan.
+After two years, Ishin Gundan left AJPW in March 1987 to return to New Japan.

-Return to NJPW (1987–2000, 2017)
+New Japan Pro-Wrestling (1987–2000)

 Upon returning to New Japan in 1987, Kobayashi won the vacated IWGP Junior Heavyweight Championship on August 20, by defeating Nobuhiko Takada in a tournament final, successfully defending it against the likes of Shiro Koshinaka, Owen Hart, Keiichi Yamada and Takada.
 He held the title until December 27, losing it to the debuting Hiroshi Hase.
-In 1988, he had numerous encounters with Shiro Koshinaka over the IWGP Junior Junior Championship, but he came up short on retrieving what was once his.
+In 1988, he had numerous encounters with Shiro Koshinaka over the IWGP Junior Heavyweight Championship, but he came up short on retrieving what was once his.
 In spite of rivaling with the champion, he and Koshinaka started to team up in tag team and six-man matches.
 In April 1989, he served as the first opponent of Jyushin Liger (Keiichi Yamada's first match under the Liger persona), in a losing effort at the Tokyo Dome.
 In 1990, he moved up to the heavyweight division, and joined the New Japan Sekigun against the Blond Outlaws.
-In 1992, he and Shiro Koshinaka formed the Heisei Ishingun, while feuding with two karatecas in Masashi Aoyagi and Akitoshi Saito.
+In 1992, he and Shiro Koshinaka formed the Heisei Ishingun, while feuding with two karatekas in Masashi Aoyagi and Akitoshi Saito.
+In the middle of the feud, Kobayashi went on a leave of absence.

-Between 1992 and 1993, Kobayashi had two surgeries to combat colorectal cancer, but still wrestled a lot of matches, including one-offs with WAR against the likes of Ashura Hara, Hiromichi Fuyuki and Genichiro Tenryu.
-In 1999, he had surgery to combat liver cancer, leaving him with a large scar under his chest.
-This and the treatments to combat the cancer forced him to bring an end to his in-ring career.
+Upon his return in February 1993, Kobayashi reunited with Koshinaka, who had now formed a stable with Aoyagi, Saito and Kengo Kimura.
+The stable would feud with wrestlers from WAR.
+In February 1996, Kobayashi lost a hair vs. hair match to Akira Nogami.
+Kobayashi underwent another lengthy hiatus in February 1999.
 In April 2000, Kobayashi wrestled his final match as an active wrestler, losing to Jyushin Thunder Liger.
 After the bout, he received flowers from Satoru Sayama and a message from Mitsuharu Misawa, as both Tiger Masks sent their farewell sayings to their biggest rival.

-After his retirement, he served as color commentator and trainer at the NJPW Dojo.
+After his retirement, Kobayashi served as color commentator and trainer at the NJPW Dojo.
 He made sporadic appearances, however, one being in May 2003, in a New Japan Alumnus battle royal, won by Kantaro Hoshino and Kotetsu Yamamoto.
-Another appearance of his occurred on was on March 6, 2007, when he served as special guest referee for an eight-man tag team match between El Texano Jr., Minoru, Tiger Mask and Wataru Inoue against El Samurai, Jushin Thunder Liger, Koji Kanemoto and Negro Casas, in which after the match, Kobayashi attacked Liger and delivered his signature Fisherman Suplex.
+Another appearance of his occurred on was on March 6, 2007, when he served as special guest referee for an eight-man tag team match between El Texano Jr., Minoru, Tiger Mask and Wataru Inoue against El Samurai, Jushin Thunder Liger, Koji Kanemoto and Negro Casas, in which after the match, Kobayashi attacked Liger and delivered his signature fisherman suplex.